lemonase/lemonase.github.io/content/posts/why-learn-about-old-technology.md

   - technology
 ---

-## History repeats itself

-For one, you can see how certain technologies have progressed over time and whether they were able to stay relevant by adapting or if they where made obsolete by something else (does not necessarily mean something better).
-Another advantage to learning the history of computers and computer science is that you get a way better understanding of WHY things are the way they are (most of the time is is for backwards compatibility).
-This holds true for pretty much all the major pieces of hardware and software you interact with on a daily basis as a programmer.
+I wanted to make some points on why I think it can be worth it to look at older technology compared to what is more current.

+* You get to learn from the mistakes/succsess of the greats.
+* You can see the limitations of technology from a certain time period compared to now and how it would be different today?
+* As software and hardware gets more mature, more people and more projects come to depend on it.
+* The new becomes the old and vice versa.
+Many ideas are prepetually rehashed.

 I would encourage everyone to think about all the technology they use everyday and base their opinions on it's merit instead of it's age or popularity.